 1. 1) Plate cells to about 70% confluence in a 150mm tissue culture dish 24 hours prior to the addition of BrdU.

-1.2) Replace media with fresh complete media containing 20µg/ml BrdU at appropriate time points prior to harvest.
+1.2) Replace media with fresh complete media containing 20µg/ml BrdU (Sigma) at appropriate time points prior to harvest.
 The length of time cells are cultured in media with BrdU will vary with cell type and species, typically the G2 phase lasts between 2 and 5 hours (Fig. 1).

 2.)
 Chromosome harvest of monolayer cells cultures: